mit-orcd/orcd-docs-edit/docs/running-jobs/job-arrays.md

 As mentioned earlier, `$SLURM_ARRAY_TASK_ID` is a unique ID assigned to each task and `$SLURM_ARRAY_TASK_COUNT` is the total number of tasks.
 In the last line of the script we run the python script `iterate_over_arr.py` and pass both environment variables into the script.

-The last step is to run the job with sbatch:
+The last step is to run the job with `sbatch`:

 ```bash
 sbatch my_array_job.sh